eldoy/sirloin/README.md

 This high performance, extremely easy to use web server includes:

-* JSON HTTP server for your APIs
+* JSON HTTP server for your APIs and microservices
-* Web socket server based on actions
 * Support for file uploads and post body parsing
 * Fast and minimal, less than 300 lines of code
+* Integrated websocket server based on actions
-* Redis pubsub support for scaling your websockets
+* Redis pubsub for scaling your websockets
 * Optional static file server
+* Cors enabled out of the box
 * Full async / await support
-* Cors enabled by default

 Zero configuration required, create an HTTP API endpoint with only 3 lines of code.
 If you're using websockets, the [wsrecon library](https://github.com/fugroup/wsrecon) is recommended as you'll get support for auto-reconnect, promises and callbacks out of the box.